 - (a) PSPF-compliant government security clearance (eg. Baseline, NV1, NV2, PV clearance) or

 - The accreditor can audit the civilian vetting agency’s process, analysis and clearance results to ensure PSPF compliance and that natural justice, procedural fairness and the whole-of-person protocol has been followed.

-Cleard Life Vetting Agency discovers hidden risk and gives the industry a standardise result and piece of mind for all.
+Cleard Life Vetting Agency discovers hidden risk and gives the cyber industry a standardised result and piece of mind for all.
 It is one enabler to meet cyber strategy’s goals.

 CLVA is the only PSPF-compliant civilian suitability clearance in Australia.